 The Implant-Retained Denture Process

 Your process will start with a visit to our dentist in Edison.
-During a consultation with Dr. Resnick or Dr. Rosenfeld, they will carefully examine the number of teeth that you’re missing, the strength of your jawbone, and the condition of your oral health.
+During a consultation with Dr. Rosenfeld, he will carefully examine the number of teeth that you’re missing, the strength of your jawbone, and the condition of your oral health.
 Once they’ve ensured that you’re a good candidate for implant retained dentures, they will schedule your dental implant surgery.